 What if I majored in a science discipline (biology, chemistry, etc.) but did not do well in my coursework?
-Will I be eligible for this program?
+Am I eligible for this program?

-The Johns Hopkins post-bac program is intended for individuals who have not taken many science courses.
+The Johns Hopkins Post-baccalaureate Premedical Program is intended for individuals who have not taken many science courses.
 The general rule is that if you have taken more than half of the science requirements for medical school, you are not eligible for the program.
-If you are not eligible, you may wish to look into another premedical program at Hopkins, the Post-Baccalaureate Health Science Intensive.
+If you are seeking an academic record-enhancer program, please visit the AAMC database of post-bac programs to see other program options.

-How can I figure out what courses I would take in the post-bac program?
+What courses would I take in the post-bac program?

-The courses you take will depend on your prior science coursework.
+The courses you take depends on your prior science coursework.
 An individual course of study will be planned and discussed with you in detail during the interview.

 How do students prepare for the MCAT?

-MCAT preparation is included as part of the post-bac program.
-Students are given rigorous preparation during the spring semester in a class designed exclusively for them that meets students’ individual needs and timetables for taking the exam.
+MCAT preparation is part of the post-bac program.
+Students enroll in a self-paced course that accommodates individual timelines and backgrounds.
 Additional tuition is not charged.

 What is your students’ success rate in gaining entry to medical school?